vstinner/vstinner.github.io/content/perf_counter_nanoseconds.rst

 ==========

-INADA Naoki's importtime tool was using ``time.monotonic()`` clock which failed to measure short imports on Windows.
+INADA Naoki's importtime tool was using ``time.monotonic()`` clock which failed to measure short import times on Windows.
 I modified it to use ``time.perf_counter()`` internally to get better precision on Windows.
-I had precision loss caused by my internal ``_PyTime_t`` type to store time as nanoseconds, but with some maths, I succeeded to use nanoseconds and prevent any risk of integer overflow.
+I identified a precision loss caused by my internal ``_PyTime_t`` type to store time as nanoseconds.
+Thanks to maths, I succeeded to use nanoseconds and prevent any risk of integer overflow.